Agora É que São Elas

-Agora É que São Elas is a Brazilian telenovela produced and broadcast by TV Globo.
+Agora É que São Elas ("Now It's Their Time") is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 24 March 2003, replacing Sabor da Paixão, and ended on 6 September 2003, replaced by Chocolate com Pimenta.
 The telenovela is written by Ricardo Linhares, based on an original idea by Paulo José.

 It stars Débora Falabella, Paulo Vilhena, Vera Fischer, Miguel Falabella, Marisa Orth, Thiago Fragoso, Maurício Mattar, and Francisca Queiroz.